caseylucas/caseylucas.com/_posts/2020-04-16-rendering-grpc-protobuf-files.md

 There were a few requirements:

 1. **Simplify and standardize running protoc for numerous services.**
-Sometimes it can feel like black magic getting all the protoc and it's command line options working - especially if multiple directories and languages are used.
-We wanted to get this right once and in one place and if we need to make changes to an option, we want to do it in one place.
+Sometimes it can feel like black magic getting protoc and it's command line options working - especially if multiple directories and languages are used.
+We want to get this right once and in one place and if we need to make changes to an option, do it in one place.

 2. **Evolve protobuf definitions so that server implementations and client consumption can advance independently.**
 The ability to evolve service definitions and implementations in a wire-compatible way is an inherent feature of gRPC